Nepal's fuel crisis will push almost a million people into poverty

 Thousands of residents line up with empty gas cylinders outside fuel depots every day only to be told that the elusive tankers have not arrived from across the Indian border.

-With authorities imposing a ration on fuel, motorists line up in queues stretching more than two kilometres outside petrol stations.
+With authorities imposing a ration on fuel, motorists line up in queues stretching more than two kilometers outside petrol stations.

 On the black market, petrol and diesel smuggled in jerry cans from India sells up to five times the normal price.
 The cost of commodities like cooking oil have soared amid fears inflation could hit double digits by the end of the year.